-The purpose of the Counseling Center is to provide the following services in an atmosphere of respect and confidentiality:
+The purpose of the Center for Counseling and Psychological Services is to provide the following services in an atmosphere of respect and confidentiality:

-- Personal Counseling, including individual and group Counseling - 2.
-Wellness-related programs, including activities, presentations and workshops to students. - Interaction with other universities statewide including promotion of responsible and healthy lifestyle choices with regard to substance abuse, and addressing other areas of interest and concern
+- 1. Personal Counseling, including individual and group Counseling - 2.
+Wellness-related programs, including activities, presentations and workshops to students. - Interaction with other universities statewide including promotion of responsible and healthy lifestyle choices with regard to substance abuse, and addressing other areas of interest and concern.